Time for FBI director Comey to resign

-The FBI virtually never announces the commencement or termination of ongoing criminal investigations.
+The FBI virtually never announces the commencement or termination of ongoing criminal investigations or the discovery of new evidence.
 Such inquiries are often conducted in relative secrecy, enabling a more efficient investigation.

 It is not unusual for investigations in so-called "white collar" cases to go on for years, luring the target into an unfounded belief that he or she is in the clear.
 Then the hammer falls.
 A grand jury indictment is announced by the Department of Justice and the handcuffs are swiftly employed.